alberti42/typingmind-plain-composer/README.md

 2. Measures the chat column geometry (`<main>` / scroll container) and the native input container width
 3. Creates an overlay textarea
 4. Anchors the overlay to the same horizontal region as the chat column
-5. Hides the original textarea (optional / default)
+5. Hides the original textarea (default)
 6. On send, copies the overlay text into the real TypingMind textarea and triggers send using a sequence of strategies:
    - Ctrl+Enter
    - Cmd+Enter
    - Enter
-   - Send button click fallback
+   - send button click (fallback)

-To prevent the overlay from “moving around” during initial React hydration, the overlay only becomes visible once the page layout is stable for several consecutive checks.
+To prevent the overlay from moving around during initial React hydration, the overlay only becomes visible once the layout is stable for several consecutive checks.

+---

+## Privacy

+- Drafts are stored in **your browser’s `localStorage`**, on your machine only.
+- Nothing is transmitted by this script.

 ---